 Wild West Podcast

-Welcome to Wild West podcast where fact and legend merge.
-The Wild West Podcast presents the true accounts of individuals, who settled in a town built out of hunger for money, regulated by fast guns, who walked on both sides of the law, patrolling, investing in and regulating the brothels, saloons and gambling houses.
+Welcome to the Wild West podcast, where fact and legend merge.
+We present the true accounts of individuals who settled in towns built out of hunger for money, regulated by fast guns, who walked on both sides of the law, patrolling, investing in, and regulating the brothels, saloons, and gambling houses.
 These are stories of the men who made the history of the Old West come alive - bringing with them the birth of legends, brought to order by a six-gun and laid to rest with their boots on.
-Join us now as we take you back in history, to the legends of the Wild West.
+Join us as we take you back in history to the legends of the Wild West.

 Wild West Podcast